 with the purpose of:

-Supporting our members through guidance, training and educational content and support.
+Supporting BDA members through guidance, training and educational content and support.

 Regular topics of discussion include the following: